 - List all your sending domains

 - Install a DKIM package on your email server (see details below)

 - Create the public & private DKIM key pair

 Prevent Email Spoofing Attacks

-DKIM helps improve email deliverability and when combined with Sender Policy (SPF), and Domain-based Message Authentication, Reporting, and Conformance (DMARC) it can play a critical role in preventing email spoofing.
+DKIM helps improve email deliverability and when combined with SPF (Sender Policy Framework) and DMARC (Domain-based Message Authentication, Reporting, and Conformance), it can play a critical role in preventing email spoofing.

 Email spoofing occurs when a fraudster sends an email that looks as though it was sent from someone else by using a forged sender address.
 For example, fraudsters might send your employees emails that appear to come from your CEO, or they might send your customers emails that appear to come from you.

 This is one of the identity deception techniques email crime rings use to bamboozle people into revealing sensitive information—including their login credentials or financial information.
 Email spoofing is used in phishing and business email compromise (BEC) scams.

 Adding SPF, DMARC, and BIMI in addition to DKIM will further help prevent email spoofing and improve email deliverability.

 Sender Policy Framework (SPF) is an email authentication standard that allows domain owners to specify which servers are authorized to send email with their domain in the “Make From:” email address.
 SPF allows receiving email systems to query DNS to retrieve the list of authorized servers for a given domain.
 If an email message arrives via an authorized server, the receiver can consider the email legitimate.